Apostolic Vicariate of Alexandria of Egypt: History

-It was on 27 January 1951 as Apostolic Vicariate of Alexandria of Egypt.
+On 27 January 1951 the Vicariate was renamed Apostolic Vicariate of Alexandria of Egypt.

+In 1987, the three vicariates in Egypt were reunited to form the current Vicariate of Alexandria.
+Today the Vicariate serves the entirety of Egypt and remains committed to promoting Catholic faith, education and charitable works.

 Pope John Paul II visited in February 2000, Pope Francis in April 2017.

 United titles

 Its full title reflects the (re)absorption of two former Latin Church missionary circonscriptions in Egypt :